top of page

 Shin Angles and Footwork

 During the starting action after being required to abide by the rules (not cheat), along with the rear foot pushing-off, there is a subtle movement of the power side foot (front foot) off its spot as the body begins moving forward.
 This helps create a forward shin angle and includes a natural supination of the foot to move it from its "pointed inward" position as the front leg continues the push off action with the rear leg.
 We'll refer to this shin angle as the "push angle".
 This is clearly evident in football watching wide receivers begin their routes.
 It is important to understand, however; that both feet are in contact with the ground at the same time during some of the push off, if only for a very brief moment, and the angles of both shins can be viewed as reference points when analyzing technique.
 Although the front foot during 3-point and 4-point starts does not move off of its spot in conjunction with the rear foot's push-off, the front foot and hand(s) move quickly and explosively in a similar manner as they did during the standing start push-off.
+When doing a standing start where cheating is not allowed, I believe it is a mistake to scold athletes for the front foot moving off of its spot some during the pushing off as I explained above.
+I believe that this is a natural movement.
+That reflexes are also involved, and I believe it helps maximize explosiveness.

 Important Note